 OUTPUT 4: CPD – Teacher’s continuing professional development

-The training modules will be developed following the methodology of educational design research (EDR).
+The training modules were developed following the methodology of educational design research (EDR).

 LEAD: QUEST – ARTEVELDE UNIVERSITY COLLEGE GHENT